 Here in southwest Michigan people of all ages can participate in recreational soccer leagues year round.

 Learn to fly, and do many other yoga poses, on the aerial yoga hammocks available at The Collective.

 A fall favorite of many is finding their way through a maze of corn.
 Although corn mazes are often seen as a recreational activity for the whole family, it provides a great opportunity to get those extra steps in without even realizing you’re working out.

 Training at Crossfit Tides creates a bond among members that is authentic and real.
 Being held accountable, constantly improving, and growing are all things they do together.

 Find out simple ways to get moving at your desk during the work day.

-Spectrum Health Lakeland has revised its visitor guidelines effective Friday, April 9.
-Revised guidelines allow for one adult visitor from 11 a.m. to 7 p.m. for the duration of a patient’s stay.
+Spectrum Health Lakeland has revised its visitor guidelines effective Wednesday, June 2.
+Revised guidelines allow for two visitors from 9 a.m. to 7 p.m. for the duration of a patient’s stay.

 A three-part virtual panel discussion will explore how historical laws, policies, and practices laid the foundation for today’s racial inequities.